 Planning meals, keeping tempting foods out of the cupboards and cutting back on alcohol can all help to get you back on track.

 As the days get cooler, it’s easy to overlook the importance of staying hydrated.
 And while you might not feel thirsty, getting enough water is just as important in the autumn and winter as it is in the warmer months.

 According to the old rule of thumb, you should aim to consume eight glasses of water a day.
 But here’s the catch: you don’t have to drink all that water.
 Twenty percent of our daily fluid intake comes from water-rich foods.
-Courgette, pumpkin, pears, apples and sprouts are just a few of the autumn foods that will help you stay hydrated.
+Courgette, pumpkin, pears, apples and sprouts are just a few of the autumn foods that will help you stay hydrated and boost eye health.

 Research has shown time and time again that the more time we spend outdoors, the happier and healthier we become.
 And the benefits of outdoor recreation extend far beyond physical health.
 While you won’t be bathing in 30 degrees, the amount of light you absorb on even a cloudy day is enough to counteract the symptoms of Seasonal Affective Disorder.
 Spending time in natural settings has also been shown to improve creativity, motivation, cognitive function and healthy vision.
 Even if you have a busy schedule or live in an urban environment, you can still fit nature into your day-to-day with a few simple strategies.
 Instead of scrolling through your emails during your break, take a walk around the block.
 Or better yet, work outdoors if your schedule allows.
 And if mealtimes are the only break you take, try dining al fresco.